Managing Your Breast Health During a Pandemic

 - Wear a mask if your immune system is compromised.
+Wear a high quality mask especially if your immune system is compromised.
 Chemotherapy and many targeted therapies weaken your immune system, making it more difficult to resist or fight infection.
-Although the general recommendation of the Centers for Disease Control and Prevention is that healthy people should NOT wear face masks, my personal recommendation to patients currently undergoing or recently completing chemotherapy or targeted therapy is to wear a face mask when you are in public spaces where you cannot maintain 6 feet separation from other persons.
-At the very least, a mask keeps you from touching your nose and mouth.
+Although the current recommendation of the Centers for Disease Control and Prevention is for American’s to wear a mask (even home-made masks) to prevent spreading the virus from themselves to others, my personal recommendation to patients currently undergoing or recently completing chemotherapy or targeted therapy is to wear a medical-grade mask, if possible, when you are in public spaces where you cannot maintain 6 feet separation from other persons to protect yourself from viruses that might be spread by those NOT wearing a mask.
+In addition, a mask keeps you from touching your nose and mouth.
 If you are uncertain if you are on a medication that weakens your immune system, please ask your medical oncologist.
 However, commonly used anti-estrogen medications like Nolvadex (tamoxifen), Arimidex (anastrozole), Femara (letrozole), and Aromasin (exemestane) DO NOT weaken your immune system.
 Furthermore, merely having a recent history of breast cancer does not mean that your immune system is compromised.

 - Can’t get an appointment in mammography?
 Many breast concerns may be resolved in the surgeon's office.
 Delaying routine mammograms and breast cancer screening by a few months might cause you a bit of anxiety.
 However, such delays are unlikely to harm your long-term physical health even if there is a hidden cancer developing.
 On the other hand, if you have a new breast lump or symptom and can’t seem to get a quick appointment in the mammography department or breast center, our office has the ability to perform breast and lymph node ultrasound to quickly exclude the presence of cancer or perform ultrasound-guided needle biopsy of any suspicious ultrasound-visible finding.